MaDTiA/FFetch/README.md

 ## Installation

-1. Download the `install-ffmpeg.bat` file from this repository.
+1. Download the `FFetch.bat` or  `FFetch.exe` file from this repository.
 2. Right-click on the file and select "Run as administrator".
 3. Follow the prompts.
 The script will: